Grooming Tips and Coat Care for Your Dog

 How to Care for Your Dog’s Skin and Coat

 Omega fatty acids can improve your dog’s skin and coat health.
 There are many dog-specific omega fatty acid products available that have the appropriate omega ratios in them for the best results.
-To learn more about how fatty acid supplements can help your dog, check out the Veterinary Partner website.

 Feeding a high-quality dog food will also help keep your dog’s coat healthy.
 Providing proper nutrition based on your pet’s breed and age can keep her healthy, inside and out!
 Be sure to talk with your vet or schedule a video appointment with FirstVet if you have questions or concerns about your dog’s diet.